Jónsi: Musical career

 When Jónsi was 13 years old, he learned his first song on guitar, "Wrathchild" by Iron Maiden.
 Iron Maiden remains one of his favorite bands to this day.
 In 1995, Jónsi fronted a band called Bee Spiders, under the alias 'Jonny B'.
 He wore sunglasses on stage throughout their concerts.
 Bee Spiders received the 'most interesting band' award in 1995 in a contest for unknown bands called Músíktilraunir (Music Experimentations).
 The band played long rock songs and was compared to The Smashing Pumpkins.
 Jónsi also fronted a grunge band called Stoned around 1992–1993.
 He also uses the alias Frakkur to release his solo material, e.g., the contribution to Kitchen Motors Family Album, which marked the first release under this name.

 Since 1994, Jónsi has been the singer and guitarist for Sigur Rós.
-To date, they have released seven studio albums.
+To date, they have released eight studio albums.

 Aside from his many years with Sigur Rós, Jónsi has collaborated with his ex-partner Alex Somers under the moniker Jónsi & Alex, releasing their album Riceboy Sleeps in 2009.
 In April 2010, Jónsi released his first solo album, Go, and began a multi-nation tour to promote the album from March through September across North America and Europe.

 Jónsi's song "Around Us" was used for the American promotional trailer for Studio Ghibli's film The Secret World of Arriety and was also included in FIFA 11, the soundtrack by EA Sports.

 His song "Tornado" was featured in Henry Alex Rubin's 2012 film Disconnect.

 Jónsi also wrote the score for the 2012 Cameron Crowe film We Bought a Zoo.

 "Boy Lilikoi" and instrumental versions of "Tornado", "Sinking Friendships", and "Around Us" were all included in the 2011 documentary This Is What Love in Action Looks Like.

 Jónsi's song "Grow Till Tall" was used by the Bluecoats Drum and Bugle Corps in their 2017 competitive program Jagged Line.
 It was also featured in the trailer for the third installment of the Divergent series, Allegiant.

 In 2018, Jonsi contributed an original song titled "Who Are You Thinking Of?" to the soundtrack of the feature film Boy Erased.
 He collaborated with Troye Sivan on the song "Revelation", also included on the soundtrack.